kywch/deeplabv3-semantic-scene-segmentation/README.md

 # About
-The is a pytorch implementation of DeepLabV3 for semantic scene segmentation, trained on Cityscapes dataset.
+This is a pytorch implementation of DeepLabV3 for semantic scene segmentation, trained on Cityscapes dataset.

 # How to run it?